Blackledge River Railroad Bridge: Previous bridges

-According to the National Register of Historic Places nomination, the first bridge was constructed in the early 1870s by the New York and Boston Air Line Railroad.
+According to the National Register of Historic Places nomination, the first bridge was constructed in the early 1870s by the Boston and New York Air-Line Railroad.
 The details on this bridge are largely unknown, but contradictory evidence exists placing the construction of the bridge between 1876 and 1877.
 According to Marshall, the Air Line Railroad was completed in 1873 and the Colchester branch was completed in 1877.

 Organized in 1876, the Colchester line was completed by the Colchester Railway Company.
 The line operated 3.59 miles of track from Colchester, Connecticut, to Turnerville (now known as Amston, Connecticut) and it opened on August 3, 1877.
-The line was leased on April 3, 1878 to the Boston & New York Air Line Railroad company for 999 years.
+The line was leased on April 3, 1878, to the Boston & New York Air Line Railroad company for 999 years.
 In January 1879, the Air Line reported that the Black Ledge bridge had 25,000 yards of earth moved to replace a high piling and 2,500 cubic yards of masonry added in preparation for the installation of a new bridge.
 In 1881, the Air Line announced the replacement of the Howe truss and the installation of a new 110 ft iron bridge.
 On October 1, 1882, the line was leased to the New York, New Haven and Hartford Railroad for 99 years.
 The Air Line reported to the Railroad Commissioners in 1899 that a bridge over Blackledge River was completed.
 The New York, New Haven and Hartford dominated the region by 1905, having acquiring over three dozen railroads.
 In 1907, the company sought to improve and modernize the Air Line.
 On April 17, 1911, the company petitioned the Railroad Commissioners for alterations and changes.
 The approval for the changes came on July 7, 1911.